qenya/martyrs.gallery/src/currentshow.md

 Free drawing workshop with Patricia Thornton, exploring movement and the human form.
 Materials will be provided.
 Please reserve a place by emailing <a href="mailto:info@martyrs.gallery">info@martyrs.gallery</a>.

+**Saturday 9 June, 2&ndash;4pm**

+A special event in association with Refugee Tales and Lewes Organisation in Support of Refugees and Asylum Seekers (LOSRAS), including a short film, a talk by Mary Barrett, a reading by actor Jonathan Cullen of The Detainee&rsquo;s Tale by Ali Smith, refreshments and bookstall. .

 **Saturday 16 June, 2&ndash;5pm**

 Flash fiction event inspired by the exhibition, led by poet and publisher Gretchen Heffernan.